ACMESDS/jsdb/README.md

 Non-select queries will broadcast a change to all clients if a where.ID is presented (and an emiitter was configured), and willjournal the change when jounalling is enabled.

+DSVAR will also add other useful methods to the standard sql connector.

 ## Databases

 openv.attrs   Defines default ATTRIBUTES on startup.